 Lindsay Faithfull is the Managing Director of McKay Ltd, a Northland-grown, 500 employee strong company owned by his family.
 He holds a BE(HONS) from the University of Canterbury is a chartered engineer in the UK and NZ, and is a member of the Institute of Directors.
 Lindsay also has a proven record of commercial leadership recognised in his position as a member of the Tai Tokerau Northland Economic Action Plan governance team.
 Raised in Whangārei and of Ngāpuhi, English, and Scottish descent, he has a deep connection to Te Tai Tokerau and its communities, and a strong understanding of the region’s economic context.

-Sarah Petersen is an experienced director, and a Chartered Accountant with over twenty years of commercial finance experience in not-for-profit, commercial and local government sectors.
-Sarah is experienced in assessing investment, infrastructure and economic development opportunities and managing risk, having chaired Audit & Risk Committees for those Boards on which she has served.
-She was raised and educated in Tai Tokerau, and is currently Chair of Northland Inc, Northland’s economic development agency, so brings a deep understanding of the Tai Tokerau economy and regional stakeholders.
-She is also a director of Chartered Accountants Australia and New Zealand, serves on other regional Boards and is a member of the Institute of the Directors.
+Sarah Petersen is a Chartered Accountant with finance executive and governance roles in not-for-profit, education, local government and property development.
+Sarah is experienced in assessing investment, infrastructure and economic development opportunities and managing risk, having chaired Audit & Risk Committees in previous governance roles.
+She was raised, educated and lives in Tai Tokerau, and has recently completed her term as Chair of Northland Inc, Northland’s economic development agency, so brings a deep understanding of the Tai Tokerau economy and regional stakeholders.
+Sarah currently holds director roles in local government, investment and education.